OChRA-lab/ochra/README.md

 ## STORAGE

-Storage is a module that contains a variety of classes for different types of storage objects that exist in reality.
-The current doc strings contain enough information for these simple classes.
+Module that contains a variety of classes for different types of storage objects that exist in reality.
+The current docstrings contain enough information for these simple classes.
 I have added these below for the sake of brevity.
 The Storage classes are all inheritents of DataModel

 - consumable.py: Abstract class for lab consumables such as caps, needles, etc. This is the abstract class for the rest of the classes in the module. it has one method. *change_quantity* which will be used changing the quantity of the consumable.

-- container.py: Abstract class for containers, anything that can hold somehting
+- container.py: Abstract class for containers, anything that can hold something
-    - *get_used_capacity*: will get the used capacity of the container at present
+    - *get_used_capacity*: Get the used capacity of the container at present
-    - *get_avalable_capacity*: This gets the availabel capacity of the container at present
+    - *get_avalable_capacity*: Gets the available capacity of the container at present

-- holder.py: This is an abstract class that represents any container that can hold another container it has two methods
+- holder.py: Abstract class that represents any container that can hold another container it has two methods
-    - *add_container*: a method for adding containers to the Holder
+    - *add_container*: Method for adding containers to the Holder
-    - *remove_containers*: a method for removing containers from a holder
+    - *remove_containers*: Method for removing containers from a holder

-- inventory.py: This is an abstract class for inventory, contains containers and consumables.
+- inventory.py: Abstract class for inventory, contains containers and consumables.
     - *add_container* : Add a container to the inventory
     - *remove_container* : Remove a container from the inventory
-    - *add_consumable* :Add a consumable to the inventory
+    - *add_consumable* : Add a consumable to the inventory
     - *remove_consumable* : Remove the consumable from the inventory

 - reagent.py: Abstract Reagent class to represent any chemicals used